POETSII/tinsel/README.md

   * **Custom accelerators**.
 Groups of Tinsel cores called tiles can include custom accelerators written in SystemVerilog.

-We will first introduce the POETS hardware on which Tinsel runs, and then the Tinsel overlay itself.
+We will first present the POETS hardware on which Tinsel runs, and then the Tinsel overlay itself.

 ### 2. POETS Hardware